gmillio/ToDoList/README.md

 -Be able to save changes

--Be able to add and remove tasks
+-Be able to add and remove tasks (button remove already created but not working yet)

 -Record their status, if done or not (via tags?)